ycz-lovelife/nyc-commercial_Office_Renting/README.md

 - Will available amenities onsite, such as common kitechen and 24/7 security, increase the price?

 ## Data Collection & Pre-Processing
-I scraped available commercial office listins from [42floors.com](https://42floors.com/us/ny/new-york) using **Selenium** and **BeautifulSoup**, and got 3532 results back.
+I scraped available commercial office listings from [42floors.com](https://42floors.com/us/ny/new-york) using **Selenium** and **BeautifulSoup**, and got 3532 results back.
 Web scraping pipeline can be found in [pull-list-of-links.ipynb](./code/1-pull-list-of-links.ipynb) and [scrape-data-from-link-linst.ipynb](./code/2-scrape-data-from-link-lists.ipynb).

 Since listings are updated everyday, this is the highest number of unique listings I could get.
 Half of the listings do not have a listing price, which is the target that the model is predicting, I ended up with 1760 valid observations.
 Even though the final dataset is not huge,it is still statistically sufficient to capture representative regression patterns. <br>